vvvlcb/ML4EO_Pipeliner/README.md

 - Try a different source/tool.
 - Check whether the AOI is too small, too cloudy, or outside the source coverage.

-## Example-3: Creating Your Own STAC Dataset
+## Example-3: Create Your Own Dataset

 Use Pro mode when your goal is to build a structured dataset for later analysis or model development.